influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/compare_last_measurement.md

 ---
-title: Compare the last measurement to a mean stored in another bucket
+title: Compare the last measurement to another bucket's mean
 seotitle: Compare the last measurement to a mean stored in another bucket
 description: >
-  .
-influxdb/v2.0/tags: [queries]
+  This example is useful for writing a mean to a bucket and using it as a threshold check. influxdb/v2.0/tags: [queries]
 menu:
   influxdb_2_0: